-ARMED: moral decision-making among military personnel and civilians
+ARMED: Moral decision-making among military personnel and civilians

 Introduction

 In life, we are constantly confronted with situations where we must make decisions, with varying degrees of complexity and consequences.
 In dilemmas with a moral aspect, the choices can cause harm to the parties involved.
-When examining high-risk professions (such as defense, police, firefighters, and paramedics), decisions can have significant moral repercussions since lives are at stake.
+When examining high-risk professions (such as military personnel, police, firefighters, and paramedics), decisions can have significant moral repercussions since lives are at stake.
 Understanding how high-risk professionals, such as military personnel, determine the appropriate course of action in moral conflicts, can assist in preventing harm.

 Given that morality plays a crucial role in military decision-making, we aim to explore the moral choices military personnel make in a hypothetical war scenario.
 In addition, we seek to examine the differences in moral decision-making between military personnel and civilians.
 Finally, we will administer additional questionnaires to identify the factors associated with moral decision-making.